CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/connectiondetails.md

 ---
 title: "ConnectionDetails"
 linkTitle: "ConnectionDetails"
-description: "The abstract class defining how to establish and maintain a connection to a data source."
+description: "Any data type representing configuration for establishing and maintaining a connection to a data source."
 ---

 # {{< param title >}}